taijiweb/taijilang/README.md

 ### introduction
 Taijilang is a new powerful general programming language.
 Taijilang have more  extensibility and customizability than all other existing programming languages.

-In general, the features of Taijilang can be summed up: more useful macro than in lisp, more important white space in syntax than in python, more general preprocess than in C, more powerful meta compilation than metalua, more flexible dialect than rebol, more optimized object code than in coffee-script.
+In general, the features of Taijilang can be summed up: more useful macro than in lisp, more important white space than in python, more general preprocess than in C, more powerful meta compilation than in metalua, more flexible dialect than in rebol, more optimized object code than in coffee-script.

 ### features
 * Compiled to javascript language